PI We Collect and How We Use It

 Lilly U.S. is subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission for purposes of enforcing compliance with the Privacy Shield.
-Lilly U.S. also commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC), and to comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+Lilly U.S. also commits to cooperate with EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, the UK and Switzerland in the context of the employment relationship.
 For more information about the Privacy Shield or to view Lilly U.S.’s certification page, please visit the U.S. Federal Trade Commission’s website on Privacy Shield located here.

 To obtain additional information regarding the basis for transfers and safeguards that Lilly has in place for cross-border transfers of PI, please contact us at email@example.com.